TheAcademyofNaturalSciences/BMPxlsx/README.md

 ### Installation

-BMPxlsx was written for Python version 2.7
+BMPxlsx was written and for Python version 2.7.15

 ```sh
 $ pip install BMPxslx